MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-funds-and-manage-communications-credits.md

 We recommend using auto-recharge so you don't have to remember to add funds manually.
 When your balance hits the trigger amount, funds are added automatically.
 If you don't choose auto-recharge, you run the risk of your balance falling below zero.
 At that point, you and your users won't be able to make toll-free calls or international calls.

 You can update your payment options at any time.
-On the **Subscriptions** page, select **Communications Credits** and make your updates.
+On the **Subscriptions** page in the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339), select **Communications Credits** and make your updates.

 Funds will be applied only to Communications Credits at Microsoft's published rates when the services are used.
 Any funds not used within 12 months of the purchase date will expire and be forfeited.